Angry Drivers Target California Road Crews

 DEL BARCO: Phillips says that's why the construction crew he's on is widening one particularly dangerous stretch of the highway.
 But that's caused problems.

-Ms. TERRI KASINGA (Spokesperson, Caltrans): We have some threats against the workers and some items thrown at them.
+TERRI KASINGA: We have some threats against the workers and some items thrown at them.

 DEL BARCO: That included a flying burrito, which one irate driver threw at a worker, says Terri Kasinga.
 She's a spokesperson for Caltrans, the state's transportation department.